 For both CATI and CAPI, trained interviewers will ask each question and will record responses using portable or desktop personal computers.
 Developers will program skip logic and editing functionality such as field restrictions and automatic validity checks to help ensure data quality and minimize missing data.
 The CATI and CAPI data collection method will also eliminate errors in the sequence of questions and accelerate the interview process.
 It will improve respondent reporting and reduce the number of data errors especially since responses to a large number of potential questions regarding food consumption will not apply to every respondent.
 Using the CATI and CAPI, the interview will be automatically tailored to each specific individual.
 Data security on laptops will include administrative, physical, and technical controls as described in Section A.10.

-Electronic reporting will be used to collect all questionnaire data for this program.
-Structured interviews will be conducted using CAPI.
+Structured interviews will be conducted using CAPIs.
 During the interview, respondents will be asked questions about where they have lived, jobs that they have had, their smoking habits, outdoor activities, hobbies, the fish and other foods they eat, education, income, and the number of children that women have breastfed (Attachments 4e, 5e, 6g & 6j).
-The MDCH and the NYSDOH will use the Rapid Data Collector (RDC) CAPI development tool which is provided through the CDC Secure Data Network (SDN).
-The RDC provides the ability to rapidly collect data while in the field.
-A Form Design tool will allow states to design a data collection form which can be used via Windows application to collect questionnaire data.
-The data entry screens are dynamically generated via Visual Basic.Net (VB.Net) in a Windows application that can be disconnected from the Internet and taken into the field.
-When operating in a disconnected manner, data is stored locally using Extensible Markup Language (XML).
-Once the user returns to the office or has access to the CDC Local Area Network (LAN), all data collected is uploaded into a centralized data store in Structured Query Language (SQL) Server 2005 via Web Services.
-Data collected can be aggregated, reported and exported using a variety of formats including XML and Microsoft Excel.
-The MDH will develop a Microsoft Access™ based CAPI survey instrument.
-The CAPI will be deployed on laptop computers to collect data in the FDL-HSD clinic.
+The MDCH, the NYSDOH, and the MDH will develop a Microsoft Access™ based CAPI survey instrument.
+The CAPI will be deployed on laptop computers to collect data in designated clinics.